-- 1. Would the incident be considered "sexual harassment" under Title IX, as defined on pages 7-9 of this policy? - a.
-In assessing the type of incident, the Title IX Coordinator will determine if the alleged conduct was either: - i.
+- Would the incident be considered "sexual harassment" under Title IX, as defined in Section III.C. of this policy? - In assessing the type of incident, the Title IX Coordinator will determine if the alleged conduct was either: - i.
 Quid pro quo harassment (involving a Bethany employee); - ii.
 Sexual Assault, Dating Violence, Domestic Violence, or Stalking; or - iii.
-Unwelcome conduct that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Bethany program or activity - 2.
-Did the incident occur in Bethany's education program or activity, as defined on page 10 of this policy? - 3.
+Unwelcome conduct that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Bethany program or activity. - Did the incident occur in Bethany's education program or activity, as defined in Section IV. of this policy? - 3.
 Did the incident occur in the United States?